Vienna Airport says glitch that disrupted dozens of flights resolved

-VIENNA Data transmission problems that caused the delay or cancellation of dozens of flights on Sunday have been resolved, Vienna Airport said, with its flight schedule having returned to normal.
+VIENNA (Reuters) - Data transmission problems that caused the delay or cancellation of dozens of flights on Sunday have been resolved, Vienna Airport said, with its flight schedule having returned to normal.

 "Austrian air traffic control has solved the issue," the airport said on its website early on Monday.
 "At the moment there are no delayed or canceled flights.
 We advise passengers to contact their airline."